thebrumby/HotWalletClaimer/README.md

 - **Setup Before Using PM2:**
   - Open the script using `python3 claim.py` and complete the setup for each wallet.
 Follow the process to log into Telegram and enter your seed phrase.
 After setup, you will be prompted whether to exit before moving on to the claim function.
 Choose 'n' to exit the script and resume the session with PM2, or 'a' to automatically add the session name as a PM2 session.

-- **Initialize PM2 with Systemd (Linux/Ubuntu):**
+- **Configure PM2 to start automatically on boot/reboot:**
+  - **Linux/Ubuntu:**
-  - Ensure that PM2 starts on boot:
+    - For dedicated Linux/Ubuntu machines, initialize PM2 with systemd to ensure it starts on boot:
       ```bash
       pm2 startup systemd
       ```
-    Follow the on-screen prompt to execute the suggested command if you are not superuser.
+      If the active user lacks administrative privileges, PM2 will provide a command to execute with sudo to complete the systemd activation.
+  - **Windows:**
+    - For setups that require persistent reboots, please refer to the Windows Installation Guide provided below.

 - **Adding Sessions to PM2:**
   - If you choose to manually add then PM2 session, rather than have 'claim.py' add it, you can use the command below.
 This example starts a session named `firstWallet` which loads a previously saved `claim.py` session named `Wallet1`: